 Myth 5: I Don’t Have Anything Worth Taking

 While we certainly don’t have an inventory of our customers’ personal belongings, this myth almost never rings true.
-For one, we install security systems for both life safety and property protection.
+For one, we install security systems for both life safety and burglary detection and notification.
 If a burglary interrupts your sleep, at that point your concern will be self-preservation, not the cost of the items the burglar may take.
 Additionally, burglars often target items that you may not consider.
 For example, criminals often steal and sell homeowners’ copper piping.
 If this happens to you, the price having this work done again can greatly surpass that of installing a burglar alarm.
 This does not even mention loss of peace of mind that a break-in creates.

 Sure, a big dog acts as a tremendous threat deterrent at times.
 However, in most cases, having pets creates more need for home security, not less.
-In our post on Using Your Security System to Protect Your Pets, we outlined how smart customers use their alarm systems to keep their pets safe.
+In our post on Using Your Security System to Secure Your Pets, we outlined how smart customers use their alarm systems to keep their pets safe.
 We do not recommend trusting your beloved pets to prevail against burglars, fire, or environmental dangers.
 Even the most ferocious of dogs can often be tamed with a steak or other treat.
 If this does not work, burglars will often resort to violence.
-Finally, adding monitored fire and environmental protection as mentioned in the previous section can save your pets from dangers other than intruders.
-Smart security customers often install security systems with the sole purpose of protecting their furry, feathered, or slimy members of the family.
+Finally, adding monitored fire detection and environmental sensors as mentioned in the previous section can save your pets from dangers other than intruders.
+Smart security customers often install security systems with the sole purpose of monitoring their furry, feathered, or slimy members of the family.

 Myth 7: Home Security Doesn’t Actually Help Catch Burglars